diced/light/README.md

 Provided there is a `light.example.toml` which you should rename to `light.toml`.
 All values do have [default values](#default-config-values).

 # default config values
+These default values should be perfect to run in docker as you only need to run one command (docker compose) and you will have it running.

 ```toml
 host = "0.0.0.0:8000"